lrothack/dev-ops/README.md

 ## Development environment

 Automatically install dependencies and symlink your sources to your Python environment.
+Note that also development dependencies will be installed automatically.
+Development dependencies, like linter and test tools, can be managed in addition to runtime dependencies.

 Prerequisites:
  - Current working directory `dev-ops`